solliancenet/microsoft-postgresql-developer-guide/05_AI/05_05_Prompt_Engineering.md

 ## Prompt Engineering

-The input of a large language model is known as prompt, while the output is known as a completion.
+The input of a large language model is known as a prompt, while the output is known as a completion.
 Completion is a term that refers to the model mechanism of generating the next token to complete the current input.
 In the next few sections, we will dive deep into what is a prompt and how to design it in a way to get the most out of our model.
 But for now, let us just say that a prompt may include:

     - An instruction: specifying the type of output we expect from the model.
 This instruction sometimes might embed some examples or some additional data.
     - A question: asked in the form of a conversation with an agent.